 NVR does not develop land.
 Instead, the Company typically acquires finished building lots at market prices from various development entities under fixed price purchase agreements.
 The purchase agreements require deposits that may be forfeited if NVR fails to perform under the agreements.
 The deposits required under the purchase agreements are in the form of cash or letters of credit in varying amounts, and typically range up to 10% of the aggregate purchase price of the finished lots.
 As of December 31, 2008, the Company controlled approximately 45,000 lots with deposits in cash and letters of credit totaling approximately \$178,000 and \$5,000, respectively.
-Included in the number of controlled lots are approximately \$147,000 as of December 31, 2008.
-As of December 31, 2007, the Company controlled approximately \$147,900 as of December 31, 2008.
+Included in the number of controlled lots are approximately 17,000 lots for which the Company has recorded a contract land deposit impairment reserve of approximately \$147,900 as of December 31, 2008.
 As of December 31, 2007, the Company controlled approximately 67,600 lots with deposits in cash and letters of credit totaling approximately \$329,000 and \$9,000, respectively.
 As of December 31, 2007, the Company had recorded a contract land deposit impairment reserve of approximately \$133,700 for approximately 17,100 of these lots.